Chromatic Alpha Complexes: Persistent Homology of Chromatic Alpha Complexes

-We now look more closely at the concrete example in the right panel of Figure~\ref{fig:circle_on_background}: a blue circle with green and orange split background; compare with the mingling pattern 1+2.
-Focusing on this pattern, we show the $6$-pack of the inclusion of the pairs $(L,M) \subseteq (K,M)$; see Figure~\ref{fig:6-pack_csb}.
-As suggested by Case 1+2 above, we expect a clear signal in the cokernel diagram, and indeed we see a single dominant point representing a $2$-dimensional relative class.
+We now look more closely at the concrete example displayed in the right panel of Figure~\ref{fig:circle_on_background}: a circle of blue points with split background of green and orange points; compare with the mingling pattern 1+2.
+Focusing on this pattern, we search for the $6$-pack of the inclusion of the pairs $(L,M) \subseteq (K,M)$ in Figure~\ref{fig:6-pack_csb}.
+As suggested in Case~1+2 above, we expect a clear signal in the cokernel diagram, and indeed we see a single prominent point representing a $2$-dimensional relative class.
 By construction, this class is born when the mono-chromatic $1$-cycle is filled with two extra colors, and its persistence indicates how much longer it takes to fill the $1$-cycle with just one extra color.

-Looking at the codomain diagram with a particularly high persistent class, we might be tempted to suggest $\Dgm{}{f_{K,M}}$ for detection of 1+2.
-However, while this point has larger persistence than the one in the cokernel diagram, it expresses different information---it is not sensitive to whether the $1$-cycle is filled by one or two additional colors.
+Compare this with the even more prominent point in the diagram of the codomain, $\Dgm{}{f_{K,M}}$.
+This point represents the same $1$-cycle, but it expresses different information because it is not sensitive to whether the $1$-cycle is filled by one or two additional colors.

-It is interesting to interpret the two high persistence points in the domain diagram, which records classes in $\Hgroup{}{L_i,M_i}$.
+It is interesting to interpret the two high persistence points in the diagram of the domain, which records classes in $\Hgroup{}{L_i,M_i}$.
 Since the background consists of two colors, it fills the blue $1$-cycle with only one additional color twice, once with green and another time with orange.
 Both classes die at the same moment, namely when the blue cycle is filled by its own color.

+As described in the caption of Figure~\ref{fig:patterns-filled}, Case~1+2 could also be interpreted as two overlapping instances of Case~1+1.
+For example, consider mixing the orange and green points in the right panel of Figure~\ref{fig:circle_on_background}.
+This pattern is captured in $\Dgm{}{\Lfun}$ as explained in Figure~\ref{fig:bi-chromatic_subcomplex_2d_3_colors}.